giuliadottisani/giuliadottisani.github.io/index.md

 **ongoing projects**

-* Giulia M. Dotti Sani and Mario Quaranta.
-The diffusion of positive attitudes towards homosexuality in Europe: Mapping changes in individual heterogeneities across time and space

 * Ceylan Engin and Giulia M. Dotti Sani.
-Can We Use the European Social Survey to Study Same-Sex Partners in Europe?
+Can We Use Survey Data to Study Same-Sex Partners in Europe?

-* Giulia M. Dotti Sani.
-Does spending time with your children make you happier?
-Evidence from the Italian Time Use survey

-* Giulia M. Dotti Sani and Simona Guglielmi.
-Unpacking the link between gender and corruption using survey data: A multilevel analysis of European countries

 **non-academic outlets**